krzychb/toit-samples/climate-tft/README.md

 Note that besides configuring the pins of SPI bus and the display, the SPI bus frequency, we are also configuring the display driver by providing parameters like resolution (320 x 240 pixels) or color mode.

 The final code block of the test application is contained in `main` function.
 The code is using previously configured driver to show the "Hello World" on the screen.
-The `main` function may be broken down in to the following parts:
+The `main` function may be broken down into the following parts:

 Configuration of backlight GPIO and turning the display backlight on: